Evaluations of some series of the type $\sum_{k=0}^\infty(ak+b)x^k/\binom{mk}{nk}$

 {{\tt zwsun@nju.edu.cn}

 {\it Homepage}: {\tt http://maths.nju.edu.cn/\lower0.5ex\hbox{\~{}}zwsun}}

 \keywords{Series for $\pi$, logarithmic function, central binomial coefficients, combinatorial identities, beta function.
 2020 {\it Mathematics Subject Classification}.
-Primary 11B65, 05A19; Secondary 11A07, 33B15.
-Supported by the Natural Science Foundation of China (grant no. 11971222).}
+Primary 11B65; Secondary 05A19, 33B15.
+The initial version of this paper was posted to arXiv in 2022 with the ID 2204.08275.
+Supported by the National Natural Science Foundation of China (grant no. 12371004).}